gmarcha/ent-goswagger-app/README.md

 ---

 - **GoSwagger**\
-  A very powerful code generation tool, to generate server code from a Swagger specification (OAPIv2).\
+  A very powerful code generation tool.
+Generates server code from a Swagger specification (OAPIv2).\
   *Links to [documentation](https://goswagger.io/) and how to use [external models](https://goswagger.io/use/models/schemas.html#external-types) for code generation.*

 - **Swagger**\
-  A Swagger Specification is a json/yaml file which documents routes, data schemas and possibly authentication model about an API.\
+  A Swagger Specification is a json/yaml file documenting routes, data schemas and (sometimes) authentication model about an API.\
-  A specification can be written to serve as a model to generate server code (as with goswagger), or it can be generated from comments in source code (as with gin-swagger).
+  A specification can serve as a model to generate server code (as with goswagger), or it can be generated from comments in source code (as with gin-swagger).
 It is also possible to generate it from Go data schemas (as with elk or entoas, from entgo).\
   *Links to [documentation](https://swagger.io/docs/specification/2-0/basic-structure/) and [specification](https://swagger.io/specification/v2/).*

 - **SwaggerEditor**\